varnerlab/CHEME-5760-Decisions-Book/unit-1-simpledecisions/utilityfunctions.md

 In this lecture, we'll developed tools to compute rational choices and explored some mathematical and philosophical properties of utility functions:

 * {ref}`content:references:rational-choice-theory` is a framework that seeks to explain human behavior by assuming that individuals make rational choices based on their preferences and goals.
 This theory suggests that people are motivated by self-interest and will choose actions that maximize their benefits, i.e., their utility while minimizing their costs.

+* {ref}`content:references:marginal-utility` describes the added satisfaction or benefit that a consumer gains from consuming one more unit of a good or service.
+This theory operates on the premise that as a consumer increases the number of units consumed, the satisfaction or benefit from each extra unit decreases.
+The concept of Marginal Utility is crucial in shaping consumer behavior, prices, and market equilibrium.

 * {ref}`content:references:indifference-curves` are a tool used in microeconomics to analyze consumers’ preferences.
 They represent a graphical depiction of different combinations of two goods that provide the same level of satisfaction, or utility, to a consumer.
 Indifference curves can be used to understand how consumers make choices when faced with trade-offs between goods and how they may respond to changes in prices or income.